cosmos/interchain-security/docs/docs/features/slashing.md

 ```

 :::tip
-`hermes evidence` takes a `--check-past-blocks` option giving the possibility to look for older evidences (default is 100).
+`hermes evidence` takes a `--check-past-blocks` option giving the possibility to look for older evidence (default is 100).
 :::